-134 Carmarthen Harriers athletes have competed for Welsh Schools since 2004 in the annual SIAB athletics international match
+150 Carmarthen Harriers athletes have competed for Welsh Schools since 2004 in the annual SIAB athletics international match

-Carmarthen hosted the SIAB match in 1999 and the four competing school teams were accommodated at Trinity College
+Carmarthen hosted the SIAB match in 1999 and 2024.

-Two Carmarthen Harriers athletes have won their events in this high-quality competition.
-Both are javelin throwers coached by Ralph Siggery.
-Josh Madden won in 2007 and Jon Llewelyn in 2009
+Three Carmarthen Harriers athletes have won their events in this high-quality competition.
+Two are javelin throwers coached by Ralph Siggery.
+Josh Madden won in 2007 and Jon Llewelyn in 2009 and Jessica Lee in the long jump in 2022.